Earle Clements: Senator

 When Alben Barkley resigned his Senate seat to assume the office of vice president in 1949, Clements appointed Highway Commissioner Garrett L. Withers to fill the seat until Clements could run for the next six-year term in 1950.
 He won the election over Republican Charles I. Dawson by a vote of 300,276 (54%) to 256,876 (45%).
-On November 27, 1950, Withers resigned as senator, Clements resigned as governor, and Lt.
-Gov. Lawrence Wetherby appointed Clements to fill the vacancy to allow him to gain seniority over other senators elected that month.
+On November 27, 1950, Withers resigned as senator, Clements resigned as governor, and Lieutenant Governor Lawrence Wetherby succeeded as governor, immediately appointing Clements to fill the vacancy to allow him to gain seniority over other senators elected that month.

 The Democrats lost seats in the Senate in the 1950 election cycle, and party leader Ernest McFarland removed Clinton Anderson as chairman of the Senate Democratic Reelection Committee, replacing him with Clements for the 1952 election cycle.
 Clements advocated better cooperation between his committee and the Democratic National Committee in 1952.
 However, Republicans won the presidency and both houses of Congress in 1952, and the Democratic National Committee talked openly of disbanding the Reelection Committee.
 Clements instead advised that his committee's responsibilities be expanded and that its activities become year-round rather than seasonal.

 In 1953, Clements was appointed Democratic party whip, serving under party leader Lyndon B. Johnson.
 In addition, he retained his chairmanship of the Senate Democratic Reelection Committee for the 1954 election cycle.
 He and Democratic National Committee chair Stephen Mitchell agreed that the two committees should conduct separate fund-raising operations in order to maximize donations for Democratic candidates.
 Democrats regained control of the Senate in 1954, and Clements instituted the practice of having his committee provide transition services for freshman senators.
 That practice continues today.

 Clements remained active in state politics, leading a faction of the Democratic Party that opposed Happy Chandler, who had been less involved in politics when he was baseball commissioner from 1946 to 1951.
 When Chandler announced in 1955 that he would seek a second term, the Clements faction scrambled to find a candidate.
 The most likely choice was Wetherby's lieutenant governor, Emerson "Doc" Beauchamp, but his uninspiring persona and ties to boss-dominated Logan County made him unacceptable to Clements.
 Instead, Clements threw his support to Bert T. Combs, a Court of Appeals judge nominated by Wetherby.
 Since Combs had little in the way of a political record to run against, Chandler focused his campaign attacks on factional leaders Clements and Wetherby, who he nicknamed "Clementine and Wetherbine".
 These attacks, combined with a poorly run campaign by Combs, allowed Chandler to win the Democratic primary by a margin of 18,000 votes.
 He went on to win the general election and a second gubernatorial term.